 There have been subsequent decisions since RSM that have retained the same position in terms of a third-party funder's involvement and an applicant's request for security for costs.17

-ICSID tribunals have held that the parties themselves are not under a general duty of confidentiality, absent agreement to the contrary.18 In contrast, certain tribunals have highlighted the importance of limiting public discussion of the case to not disturb the proceedings.19 However, as non-parties to the arbitration agreement, third-party funders are not bound by any confidentiality duties flowing from that agreement.
+ICSID tribunals have held that the parties themselves are not under a general duty of confidentiality, absent agreement to the contrary.19 In contrast, certain tribunals have highlighted the importance of limiting public discussion of the case to not disturb the proceedings.20 However, as non-parties to the arbitration agreement, third-party funders are not bound by any confidentiality duties flowing from that agreement.
 This was notably the case during the EuroGas Inc and Belmont Resources Inc v.
 The Slovak Republic case in which the respondent's request for a confidentiality order against the claimants' funder was reportedly rejected by an ICSID tribunal.
+More recently, in the the Estate of Julio Miguel Orlandini-Agreda and Compañía Minera Orlandini Ltda. v.
+Plurinational State of Bolivia, PCA Case No. 2018-39, Amended Procedural Order No. 1, 27 March 2019:

 iv Conflicts of interest